 - Engaging with local people to share views (consultation)

 - Planting or other practical work in parks

-- Working with their local Council to identify projects and improvements in your park
+- Working with the landowner to identify projects and improvements in your park

 You can get as involved as you like.